 - 226.1 The entry must be shown by the same person in all sections or by one in the drive section and another in the ride section(s) at management's discretion.
 The conditions must be clearly explained in the ADS Omnibus. - 226.2 Up to two grooms or attendants may assist with unharnessing and saddling. - 226.3 The judge may not request entries to be re-harnessed after performing under saddle. - 226.4 The judge may allow vehicles to remain in the arena or request that they be removed.
 If vehicles are removed, additional attendants may enter the arena to assist.
-If allowed to remain in the arena, a groom is permitted to attend the vehicle and wheel horse in a sporting tandem class. - 226.5 Where protective headgear is required, it is the responsibility of the competitor (or parent or guardian in the case of a junior competitor) to see that the headgear complies with the current safety standards and is properly fitted and in good condition. - 226.6 In combination hunter and sporting tandem classes, jumps must be adjusted for horses and ponies, regardless of whether they are competing separately or one against the other.
+If allowed to remain in the arena, a groom is permitted to attend the vehicle and wheel horse in a sporting tandem class. - 226.5 In combination hunter and sporting tandem classes, jumps must be adjusted for horses and ponies, regardless of whether they are competing separately or one against the other.
 Ponies jump 2'-2'6" and horses 2'6"-3'.
-(See Article 14 Classification by Size) - 226.7 Riders must be provided a practice jump prior to any class in which jumping is required.
+(See Article 14 Classification by Size) - 226.6 Riders must be provided a practice jump prior to any class in which jumping is required.
 A diagram of the course must be posted at least one hour before class time.